 Collaborate with confidence, the facts are on your side.

 Future flexibility is essential to keeping outcomes fit-for-purpose.
 Enable users be part of the design of their systems.
 Promote a culture of digital collaboration as you reinvent.
 You’ll realise your outcome vision, make real savings and deliver your productivity goals.

 Step 1: A different culture and environment.
 Let your teams know they are safe to challenge the status quo.
 Then watch and wait.
 Exciting will things happen.
 Don’t be surprised to see their intellectual curiosity peak as they experiment.
 Expect ongoing innovation.

 Step 3: Be open to using proven** tools.
 Our customers accelerate their digital transformation with low-code.
-Our cloud-based digital platform uses a drag and drop visual language.
+Our cloud-based digital platform uses a drag-and-drop visual language.
 It is fast to learn and easy to deploy.
-IT are in control of security and governance, and can contain risk as they removing the threat of shadow IT.
+IT is in control of security and governance, and can contain risk as they remove the threat of shadow IT.
 Your subject matter teams win, they upskill and easily deliver real and rapid change.
 And, your IT department can focus on its strategic priorities.

 The Netcall difference

 Say goodbye to everyone buying the same point solution!
 And, then waiting for the vendor to make needed updates.
 Instead Netcall’s low-code for Local Government is founded on a principle of sharing and reuse.
 As we create accelerators they are stored in the AppShare.
 Join your peers and use our free-to-share Accelerator Library.